 In the second of this two-part episode of Data+AI Battlescars, Sandeep Uttamchandani, Unravel Data’s CDO, speaks with Kapil Surlaker, VP of Engineering and Head of Data at LinkedIn.
 In part one, they covered LinkedIn’s challenges related to metadata management and data access APIs.
 This second part dives deep into data quality.

 Kapil has 20+ years of experience in data and infrastructure, at large companies such as Oracle and at multiple startups.
 At LinkedIn, Kapil has been leading the next generation of big data infrastructure, platforms, tools, and applications to empower data scientists, AI engineers, app developers, to extract value from data.
 Kapil’s team has been at the forefront of innovation driving multiple open source initiatives such as Pinot, Gobblin, and DataHub.
-Here are some key talking points from the first part of their insightful chat.
+Here are some key talking points from the second part of their insightful chat.

 What Does “Data Quality” Mean?